Jeremoot/F5-TTS/README.md

 Fill in the training parameters and click **Start Training**.

 ### 5️⃣ **Test Model Tab**
 After training, you can load a checkpoint, upload a reference audio, input text, and generate synthesized audio.
 **Note:** You may need to adjust the **Speed** slider based on the length of the generated text.
 Shorter clips (e.g. 2–3s) perform better with a higher speed; longer clips (e.g. 10s) use lower speed.

 ---

 ## ✅ **Training Parameters Used**

-The following parameters were used in training:
+The following parameters were used to start **training from scratch**:

 ```json
 {